 It was exhausting, and depressing, and it pervaded every single interaction I had.
 Every.
 Single.
 One.

-And now that my body has eased its way towards the “visually acceptable” (by society’s fucked up standards), I am confronted by the terrible knowledge that this visual transition comes at the cost of my actual validity as a healthy, able-bodied person.
+And now that my body has eased its way towards the “visually acceptable” (by society’s messed up standards), I am confronted by the terrible knowledge that this visual transition comes at the cost of my actual validity as a healthy, able-bodied person.

 And that, Mr. Cuse, is true irony.

 Of course, I am able bodied most of the time; I feel good some, or even, (on great days), a lot of the time.
-But at the end of the day it all feels like a big fucking lie.
+But at the end of the day it all feels like a big lie.
 Because if you take away these little vials of medication—created in labs, dispensed to me a little at a time by pharmacists—I am nothing.
 Literally, nothing.
 I have a day or two of relative normalcy, and maybe a week or two before I just straight up die.
 And there’s no alternative to that, no way to “strong” my way out of it.
 My body is broken and I am alive by the grace of modern medicine, nothing more.

 On good days, that feels like a miracle; it makes me treasure everything—food, flannel sheets, laughing, holding Stefan’s hand, The Bachelor, a good poop, writing letters, drinking water.
 I feel gratitude, pure gratitude, for everything, everything, and that makes everything better.